 Can a Job Search Offer You a Guarantee?

-Uncertain if the job search will deliver the exact job they seek, many job seekers confine (or delay)– their job search strategy.
-Meaning, if they don’t think they will land that top-tier job they desire– they will play it safe, or they will step back from the job search altogether.
+Uncertain if the job search will deliver the exact job they seek, many job seekers delay their job search strategy.
+Meaning, if they don’t think they will land that top-tier job they desire, they will play it safe, or they will step back from the job search altogether.

-But you see, if you don’t take a risk and go after that job you’ve been eager to attain, you won’t reap the rewards!
-As in life, the job search also doesn’t offer guarantees.
-Especially during a challenging job market and if you have bottlenecks in your career history (i.e., gaps in employment, career leap, etc.) that can make it even more challenging to capture that ideal job you desire.
-But isn’t that why it is worth it?
+But you see, if you don’t take a risk and go after that job you’ve been eager to attain, you won’t reap the rewards.
+As in life, the job search also doesn’t offer guarantees, especially during a challenging job market, and if you have bottlenecks in your career history (i.e., gaps in employment, career leap, etc.), that can make it even more challenging.

 The Good News:

 You must take that chance and put your best foot forward.
 If you don’t, if you let the fear of failure keep you from growing and reaching new heights, you will always wonder — “what if.”